The Van Gogh Cafe

 The Van Gogh Cafe is performed with special permission from Houghton Mifflin Harcourt.

-The Van Gogh Cafe was recently featured in Forbes Magazine.
+The original production of The Van Gogh Cafe was featured in Forbes Magazine.

-Here are some images of Community Tavern.
-To learn more about Community Tavern, Click Here!
+To learn more about Fannie’s Cafe, Click Here!